Community Care College

 Community Care College is a private career college in Tulsa, Oklahoma.
 The college is the main campus of two branches, Clary Sage College and Oklahoma Technical College.
-Founded by Teresa Knox in 1995 as Dental Directions: The School of Dental Assisting, the college eventually expanded its curriculum to other include career oriented programs.
+Founded by entrepreneur and Tulsa Oklahoma native Teresa Knox in 1995 as Dental Directions: The School of Dental Assisting, the college eventually expanded its curriculum to other include career oriented programs.
 The colleges are licensed by the Oklahoma Board of Private Vocational Schools and accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).

 History

 In 1995, Teresa Knox founded Dental Directions: The School of Dental Assisting.
 During its first year of business, Dental Directions graduated twelve students.
 In 1996, the college initiated application for accreditation with the Accrediting Bureau of Health Education Schools (ABHES).
 By mid-1998, more than 300 students had graduated from the Dental Assistant program.
 After this initial success, Dental Directions, Inc. began doing business under the name Community Care College (CCC) and ABHES accreditation was granted.

 In 2003, the college moved to its current location at 4242 S. Sheridan Road after purchasing the building from QuikTrip.
 In 2004, CCC began offering Associate of Applied Science degrees, which was changed to an Associate of Occupational Science Business and Industry Management degree in 2017.